johan-akerman/Homerun/README.md

 ## How Homerun works

-<strong>Step 1:</strong> The user gets greeted by a homepage with some instructions.
+<strong>Step 1:</strong> The user gets greeted by a homepage with some instructions.<br>
 <br />
 <img src="/src/images/ReadMe/1.png" alt="Logo"
 	title="Desktop preview" width="500" />
 	<br />

 <strong>Step 2:</strong> The user can add filters for what kind of apartments they want to learn more about.
-Multiple filters could be added at the same time to compare different types of apartments. <br />
+Multiple filters could be added at the same time to compare different types of apartments. <br /><br>
 <img src="/src/images/ReadMe/2.png" alt="Logo"
 	title="Desktop preview" width="500" />
 	<br />

-<strong>Step 3:</strong> After a filter is added, the data is being displayed in different charts.  <br />
+<strong>Step 3:</strong> After a filter is added, the data is being displayed in different charts.  <br /><br>
 <img src="/src/images/ReadMe/3.png" alt="Logo"
 	title="Desktop preview" width="400" />
 <img src="/src/images/ReadMe/4.png" alt="Logo"
 	title="Desktop preview" width="400" />

-<strong>Step 4:</strong> The user can choose to view a specific chart card in fullscreen for greater details.<br />
+<strong>Step 4:</strong> The user can choose to view a specific chart card in fullscreen for greater details.<br /><br>
 <img src="/src/images/ReadMe/6.png" alt="Logo"
 	title="Desktop preview" width="500" />